Miners-of-Convallaria/utils/README.md

       localisation to use (none (default), en, ja, ko, zh-cn, zh-tw).
   area: Optional[str]
       area to use (none (default), us, tw, kr, jp, cn).
-  game_dir: Optional[str]
+  game_dir: Optional[str] - for from_game
-      path to the game installation for from_game
+      path to the game installation
+  cdn: Optional[str] - for from_server
+      cdn to use (us-prod, tw-prod, jp-prod, cn-prod)
+  channel: Optional[str] - for from_server
+      channel to use.
 ```

 ### examples